Loot box: Europe

+Austria

+In March 2023, the district court of Hermagor ruled that loot boxes contained in FIFA (video game series) are gambling and thus illegal.
+The relevant question for the court was, if, on one hand, virtual goods have real value, and on the other hand, promise a gain.
+Especially with games of the FIFA series, there is a black market where players are traded for real money.
+The decision required Sony (in accepting the payment for EA) to refund the money spent on Ultimate Team packs to the users, and EA to label the FIFA games as "gambling games", requiring a license to use.
+The judgement is not final, and can be contested.
+However, Sony failed to apply for an appeal by May 2023, and subsequently, was ordered to refund money to the plaintiffs.

 United Kingdom

 In March 2017, the UK's Gambling Commission issued a position paper "Virtual currencies, esports and social casino gaming".
 The paper took the position that virtual items are "prizes", and that, in general "Where prizes are successfully restricted for use solely within the game, such in-game features would not be licensable gambling".
 However, the paper continues that:

 In our view, the ability to convert in-game items into cash, or to trade them (for other items of value), means they attain a real world value and become articles of money or money's worth.
 Where facilities for gambling are offered using such items, a licence is required in exactly the same manner as would be expected in circumstances where somebody uses or receives casino chips as a method of payment for gambling, which can later be exchanged for cash.

 In August 2017, the commission opened an investigation into skin gambling.
 Later, in November, the commission's executive director Tim Miller was interviewed on BBC Radio 4 where he confirmed that the commission had also been investigating loot boxes and suggested self-regulation of the games industry.
-The Commission issued a statement that month recognising that they cannot make the determination when loot boxes crosses over into gambling, as that they can only enforce what Parliament has issued as the law for gambling, and restating the legal definition of gambling in this regards from their earlier position paper.
+The Commission issued a statement that month recognising that they cannot make the determination when loot boxes crosses over into gambling, as that they can only enforce what Parliament has issued as the law for gambling, and restating the legal definition of gambling in this regard from their earlier position paper.
 Miller said while they cannot take action toward loot boxes until Parliament changes the law, they can raise awareness of issues with loot boxes that might affect children and their parents, and are trying to evaluate the risks and issues associated with that as part of their August 2017 skin gambling investigation.
-Miller further stated that even if other countries were to pass laws or regulate loot boxes, the Commission would still need to follow the UK's laws.
+Miller further stated that even if other countries were to pass laws or regulate loot boxes, the commission would still need to follow the UK's laws.